DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_exclusive_fields.md

 # Mutually Exclusive Fields
 `Mutually Exclusive Fields` is a Schema Constraint.
-It ensure that, out of a set of fields, only one field is defined at any time.
+It ensures that, out of a set of fields, only one field is defined at any time.

 ## Usage Example